Frequently Asked Questions

-Parking at the Iron Horse Trailhead is very limited, however it is excellent for dropping off runners.
-On race day there will be 3 desginated parking zones with parking near by including Nancy's Ranch, the business park across the street and on Wayne Mills Place.
+Parking at the Iron Horse Trailhead is very limited, however, it is excellent for dropping off runners.
+On race day there will be 3 designated parking zones with parking nearby including Nancy's Ranch, the business park across the street and on Wayne Mills Place.
 We highly recommend carpooling with your friends and other runners.

 Yes.
 The cutoff times are as follows: